lee101/how/source/_posts/how-big-multiplayer-chess-works.md

 - big-multiplayer-chess-logo128.png
 ---

-[Big Multiplayer Chess](http://BigMultiplayerChess.com) is a multiplayer free for all chess variant where many players on a large board can move pawns in any direction and can slide castles bishops and queens upto 8 places.
+[Big Multiplayer Chess](http://BigMultiplayerChess.com) is a multiplayer free for all chess variant where many players on a large board can move pawns in any direction and can slide castles, bishops and queens upto 8 places.

 Some metrics or heuristics must be used to score how good a board configuration is for a player,